 Easy Ways You Can Reduce Your Risk

 - Cleaning your feet regularly.
-Soap and water after you’re active can go a long way towards preventing fungus from growing.
+Soap and water after you’re active can go a long way towards preventing nail fungus from growing.

 - Skipping toenail polish when you exercise.
 Fake toenails or toenail polish can trap moisture underneath, making it a perfect place for fungus to grow.